Kin Endate

 Kin Endate (円館 金, Endate Kin) is a Japanese amateur astronomer who has discovered hundreds of asteroids, most of them in collaboration with Kazuro Watanabe, placing him among the most prolific discoverers of minor planets.

 Career in astronomy

 Kin Endate was born in Iwaizumi in Iwate Prefecture and went to Hokkaido Designers School to study photography.
 He began taking astrophotos in high school, but did not begin serious asteroid observations until 1986.

-His notable discoveries include the minor planets 5648 Axius and 6500 Kodaira, a Jupiter trojan and the Mars-crosser, respectively.
+His notable discoveries include the minor planets 5648 Axius and 6500 Kodaira, a Jupiter trojan and a Mars-crosser asteroid, respectively.
 He also recorded the first known precovery images of Comet Shoemaker-Levy 9 with his private 10 in diameter telescope on March 15, 1993, ten days before the official discovery of the comet.
 Kin, who was looking specifically for asteroids, did not know of the comet in his images until after the official discovery.

 Awards and honors

 The main-belt asteroid 4282 Endate, discovered by his colleagues Seiji Ueda and Hiroshi Kaneda at Kushiro in 1987, was named in his honor.
 The official naming citation was published by the Minor Planet Center on 8 July 1990 (M.P.C.
 16593).